breatheco-de/content/src/content/lesson/agile-development.md

 ---
 title: Intro to Professional and Agile Development
-subtitle: >-
-  All you've learned needs to be put together.
-Let's make our first entire professional application using the Agile Development method!
-cover_local: ../../assets/images/98208ebb-dcb3-4e40-9ae4-4ec886213f97.jpeg
-textColor: white
-date: '2020-10-19T16:36:31+00:00'
 tags:
   - agile development
-status: published
 description: >-
-  Master Agile Development and learn to build professional web applications step-by-step.
+  Master Agile Development and build professional web applications step-by-step.
   Discover the workflow that transforms coding into creation!
 ---
 ## Time to Build Awesome Stuff!